MiloBuwalda/uva-prog-c/20 Lectures/030 Week 3/00 Monday.md

 a reference to A Christmas Story in which Ralphie’s secret decoder ring reveals the message “Be sure to drink your Ovaltine.”

-* Slightly more secure than Caesar’s cipher is Vigen`re’s cipher, which you’ll be implementing in the second part of Problem Set 2.
-In Vigen`re’s cipher, keys are actual words.
+* Slightly more secure than Caesar’s cipher is Vigenre’s cipher, which you’ll be implementing in the second part of Problem Set 2.
+In Vigenre’s cipher, keys are actual words.
 As you iterate from left to right through the characters of the plaintext, you also iterate through the characters of the key, using a different one to rotate each character of the plaintext.
 If the